givenscj/MCW-High-Performance-Computing/Hands-on lab/HOL step-by-step - High performance computing.md

 1. Install Azure CLI (upgrade CLI if needed).

-2. Within your SSH session, run the following command to prepare for the CLI:.
+2. Within your SSH session, run the following command to prepare for the CLI:

     ```bash
     curl -sL https://packages.microsoft.com/keys/microsoft.asc | \